Da Ali G Show: Ali G: Rezurection

 On 1 November 2013, FXX announced a deal to re-broadcast the show (including episodes unaired in America) under the branding Ali G: Rezurection, which started on 26 February 2014.
-The show featured new, original introductions starring Sacha Baron Cohen as Ali G.

-The show currently is streaming under the name Da Ali G Show Remixed on Australian streaming service Stan.
+The show featured new, original introductions starring Sacha Baron Cohen as Ali G. The show streamed under the name Da Ali G Show Remixed on Australian streaming service Stan.

 Opening sequence

 The show's opening sequence, conceived and directed by Garth Jennings, has become well-known.
 It shows a naked Ali G standing under a spotlight in a black room, with each piece of his clothing flying in one by one (complete with action-packed sound effects) until he is fully dressed.

-The intro has been parodied on The Simpsons and in the 2005 BBC made for TV mini-series Casanova starring David Tennant.
+The intro has been parodied on The Simpsons and in the 2005 BBC mini-series Casanova starring David Tennant.